Riccardobl0DockerHub/spaghettimodRCS/README.md

 This is a build of [Spaghettimod](https://github.com/pisto/spaghettimod) on which the commit [6e90c481b7144ac0e215a2e270ee29ed6733703f](https://github.com/pisto/spaghettimod/commit/6e90c481b7144ac0e215a2e270ee29ed6733703f) is reverted.

-There are some additional tweaks to allow easily deployment of servers with custom maps.
+There are some additional tweaks to allow easy deployment of servers with custom maps.

 Usage (TODO: need better documentation)